Friday, January 15, 2016

 Floating Casinos and McDonald's on the mighty Mississippi River

-In the basement of the arch, we visited the Levee mercantile general store and the visitor center.
+In the basement of the Arch, we visited the Levee Mercantile General Store and the visitor center

-IBEW Worker installing Christmas Lights.
+IBEW Worker installing Christmas Lights

-We walked past the IBEW workers putting up the Christmas Lights around the brewery.
+We walked past the IBEW workers putting up the Christmas Lights around the Brewery.

 Historic Brewery House built in 1892

-Petting the Anheuser Bush Dalmatian.
+Petting the Anheuser-Busch Dalmatian.

-Anheuser Bush horse harness
+Bush horse harness

-Once inside the brewery, we saw the Clydesdale and their stables.
+Once inside the Brewery, we saw the Clydesdale and their stables.

 We were guided through the bottling and beer-making (Brewery) areas.

-Once inside the brewery, we were not allowed to take pictures.
+Once inside the Brewery, we were not allowed to take pictures.

-Our tour ended in the tasting room where we were given two samples of tap beer.
+Our tour ended in the tasting room, where we were given two samples of tap beer.

 Posing in front of the Budweiser Big Red Wagon